 University Counseling Service

-That whatever the problem is, you are welcome - whether it is homesickness, relationships, identity crisis, bereavement or anxiety
+Outside of the college environment, the university operates a free, confidential counselling service.
+Whatever the problem is, you are welcome to contact them – whether it is homesickness, relationships, identity crisis, bereavement, anxiety, or isolation.

 You can find the telephone number on the back of your campus card, drop into the office behind the Dun Cow Pub on Old Elvet, or chat anonymously over Skype, by adding durham.nightline.
 Nightline also provides free contraceptives, pregnancy tests, chlamydia tests and information.